In this article

 PowerPoint 2007 themes replace design templates used in earlier versions of PowerPoint.

-To add, customize, and format a background style and to use a picture or texture as a slide background, see the article Insert a background picture, color, or watermark on your slides.
+To add, customize, and format a background style and to use a picture or texture as a slide background, see the article Format the background of slides.

 To customize a theme, see the article Customize and save a theme in PowerPoint 2007.